Beware of those cute summer sandals. Overuse may cause foot pain and other serious problems.

 Connecting the heel bone to the toes, the plantar fascia ligament helps you balance your foot as you walk, taking a lot of stress in the process.

-When the plantar fascia ligament becomes painful and inflamed, a condition known as plantar fasciitis may be present.
+When the plantar fascia ligament becomes painful and inflamed, the heel condition known as plantar fasciitis may be present.

 “My advice is to do things in moderation, including wearing flip-flops,” said Cameron Barr, MD, an orthopedic surgeon who specializes in disorders of the foot and ankle at Scripps Clinic Torrey Pines.